becarpenter/book6/pdf/baked.md

 - [https://tools.forwardingplane.net](https://tools.forwardingplane.net)

-`ndisc6` is a Linux package that includes useful tools for understanding and troubleshooting NDP.
+`ndisc6` is a Linux package that includes useful tools for understanding and troubleshooting NDP (neighbor discovery protocol).
 In particular, the binaries `ndisc6` and `rdisc6` are used to generate Neighbor Solicitation and Router Solicitation packets respectively that target a specific address via a specific interface.
 This is useful for forcing a Linux system to arbitrarily attempt address resolution for an IPv6